Skip to Content

 What Is Legal Guardianship?

-When someone uses the term “Legal Guardianship,” they are likely explaining that Judge has found a person incapacitated and appointed for him a Guardian of the Estate or a Guardian of the Person.
+When someone uses the term “Legal Guardianship,” they are likely explaining that Judge has found a person incapacitated and appointed him a Guardian of the Estate or a Guardian of the Person.

 How to Become a Legal Guardian